readium/ts-toolkit/navigator/docs/audio/ContentProtection.md

 - Detects when browser developer tools are opened
 - Triggers `contentProtection` with type `developer_tools`
 - Enabled via `monitorDevTools`

+### 9. Remote Playback
+- Prevents the audio from being cast to AirPlay or Chromecast-enabled devices via the [Remote Playback API](https://developer.mozilla.org/en-US/docs/Web/API/Remote_Playback_API)
+- No event is fired; the cast affordance is simply hidden by the browser
+- Enabled via `disableRemotePlayback`
+- See [Remote Playback](./RemotePlayback.md) for the full API

 ## Side effects